 Perhaps we should not be surprised that Ofcom research shows that many people who look for a fact on Google think that only facts on Google can be true.
 They cannot believe that any data on there would not be completely accurate.
 That is what we are dealing with.
 Half of three-year-olds and 75% of 11-year-olds use a tablet.
 That is Ofcom’s data, not mine.

 We could pick on any number of areas of criminal activity that come out of that high level of connectivity.
 We could talk about online peer-on-peer abuse among children, cyber-stalking, the posting of child abuse images or sexting, but let us stick with one area: extreme pornography.
 Again, we know the facts.
 Two in three 15-year-olds have seen online pornography.
 One in four 10-year-olds has seen online pornography.
-For those children, that is often the way in which they find out about what a loving relationship looks like.
+For those children, that is often the way they find out what a loving relationship looks like.